 Increase the percentage of students achieving at provincial standard by 8 per cent yearly on grade 3, grade 6 and grade 9 applied EQAO mathematics assessments for three years.

 We believe mathematics is an essential skill vital to our students’ future successes.
 Through a variety of tools and teaching approaches, our teachers encourage students as they develop a deep understanding of math.
 Many of the strategies we have identified to support this goal are already well underway.
 See how far we have progressed on each of our goals.

-Considering the insights gained from the EQAO results regarding the progress of our comprehensive math approach, we are satisfied with the results and staying the course.
+Our most recent EQAO results show continuous improvement since the implementation of the board’s strategic plan in 2016, offering encouragement for our strategies.
 Our focus remains on building the capacity of our classroom educators by providing professional learning opportunities to teachers on effective instructional and assessment strategies.

 Within 3 years we will increase our five-year graduation rate by 5 per cent through the implementation of an evidence-based K-12 strategy.

 We want to support every student in reaching their potential and graduating.
 This support is being offered in many ways to meet a student’s individual learning needs.
 We have developed several strategies that are now in place to continue to improve our graduation rates.

 Our strategies include identifying and re-engaging at-risk students through a collaborative alternative education program, and supporting administrators and educators with the resources they require to meet the needs of our most at-risk school communities and students.